Filed Under Education

 Evans purchased 160 acres of desert two miles southeast of Mesa and named it El Rancho Bonito.
 Here he set up a school made of simple tent structures set in the shape of a quadrangle.
 The classes and meals were held in a main house.
 There were enough tents to house 20 boys.
 Behind the living quarters was a long barn for the horses.
 Each boy had his own horse which he was responsible for.
 Automobiles were not allowed at the school.

 Evans believed, “first that a school with but few rules, and those based on common sense, would teach a boy self-reliance, independence and initiative.
-Secondly, that life in the West, with its vision, distance and colour, could kindle a boy’s imagination, and leave him that ethereal spark which might at any time burst into flame.”
+Secondly, that life in the West, with its vision, distance and color, could kindle a boy’s imagination, and leave him that ethereal spark which might at any time burst into flame.”
 To provide a quality education that would prepare the boys for Harvard and Yale, Evans only hired instructors who had graduated from top universities.
 They were usually Harvard graduates.
-The student to teacher ratio was usually around 3:1.
+The student-to-teacher ratio was usually around 3:1.

 Mornings and evenings were set aside for instruction and study, while afternoons were free for outdoor recreation such as sports and horseback riding.
 Boys were encouraged to take off on camping, hiking and hunting trips with their horses on the weekends.
 Younger boys were required to set out with older boys who had some experience.
 Two or three longer horseback/adventure trips were taken throughout the year with the entire school.
 These were usually to Roosevelt Lake or the Grand Canyon.